Boundedness in families with applications to arithmetic hyperbolicity: Application to irregular surfaces

 \begin{theorem} Let $X$ be an arithmetically hyperbolic proper variety over $k$ which has an arithmetically-pure model.
 Then, for every finitely generated subfield $K\subset k$ and every model $\mathcal{X}$ for $X$ over $K$, the set $ \mathcal{X}(K)$ is finite. \end{theorem} \begin{proof} Let $A\subset k$ be a smooth $\ZZ$-finitely generated subring and let $\mathcal{X}$ be a pure proper model for $X$ over $A$.
 It suffices to show that for any finitely generated subfield $K\subset k$ containing $A$, the set $\mathcal{X}(K)$ is finite.
 To do so, let $B\subset k$ be a $\ZZ$-finitely generated subring containing $A$ with fraction field $K$ such that $\Spec B \to \Spec A$ is smooth.
 Let $T:=\Spec B$ and note that, for every $x$ in $\mathcal{X}(K)$, by the valuative criterion for properness, there is a dense open subscheme $U\subset T$ with $\mathrm{codim}(T\setminus U)\geq 2$ such that $x:\Spec K\to \mathcal{X}$ extends to a morphism $U\to \mathcal{X}$.
 Since $\mathcal{X}$ is a pure model over $A$, this morphism extends uniquely to a morphism $T\to U$.
 This shows that $\mathcal{X}(B)= \mathcal{X}(K)$.
 Since $X$ is arithmetically hyperbolic over $k$, we have that $\mathcal{X}(B)$ is finite, so that $\mathcal{X}(K)$ is finite, as required. \end{proof}

 \begin{lemma} Let $X$ be a projective integral groupless surface over $k$.
-If there is an abelian variety $G$ and a non-constant morphism $f:X\to G$, then $X$ has an arithmetically-pure model. \end{lemma} \begin{proof} Let $Y$ be the image of $f$.
-Since $G$ is an abelian variety, it follows $Y$ has a projective model whose geometric fibres do not have any rational curves, so that $Y$ has an arithmetically-pure model.
-Let $X\to Y'\to Y$ be the Stein factorisation.
-Since $Y'\to Y$ is finite, it follows that $Y'$ has an arithmetically-pure model.
+If there is an abelian variety $G$ over $k$ and a non-constant morphism $f:X\to G$, then $X$ has an arithmetically-pure model. \end{lemma} \begin{proof} Let $Y$ be the image of $f$.
+Since $G$ is an abelian variety, it follows that there is a regular $\mathbb{Z}$-finitely generated subring $A\subset k$ such that $Y$ has a projective model over $A$ whose geometric fibres do not have any rational curves.
+(More precisely, choose $A$ such that $Y\subset G$ extends to a closed immersion $\mathcal{Y}\subset \mathcal{G}$ with $\mathcal{G}$ an abelian scheme over $A$.
+Then, as the geometric fibres of $\mathcal{G}\to \Spec A$ are abelian varieties, they have no rational curves.
+This implies that the geometric fibres of $\mathcal{Y}\to \Spec A$ have no rational curves, as required.)

+Let $X\to Y'\to Y$ be the Stein factorisation of $X\to Y$, so that $X\to Y'$ has geometrically connected fibres and $Y'\to Y$ is finite and surjective.
+By spreading out the finite surjective morphism $Y'\to Y$, replacing $\Spec A$ by a dense open if necessary, we may assume that $Y'$ has a projective model $\mathcal{Y}'$ over $A$ whose geometric fibres do not have any rational curves.

-The fibres of $f:X\to G$ are of dimension at most one and groupless.
-In particular, since being groupless is a Zariski open property for curves, we may choose a $\ZZ$-finitely generated subring $A\subset k$, a projective flat model $\mathcal{X}$ for $X$ over $A$, a pure projective model $\mathcal{Y}$ for $Y$ over $A$, a model $\mathcal{X}\to \mathcal{Y}$ whose geometric fibres are groupless.
-In particular, the fibres of $\mathcal{X}\to \mathcal{Y}$ do not contain rational curves.
-Therefore, the geometric fibres of $\mathcal{X}\to \Spec A$ do not contain rational curves.
-This implies that the model $\mathcal{X}$ is pure (Remark \ref{remark:pp}). \end{proof}
+The fibres of $f:X\to Y'$ are of dimension at most one (since $f$ is non-constant) and groupless (since $X$ is groupless).
+Therefore, since being groupless is a Zariski open property for curves, replacing $\Spec A$ by a dense open if necessary, there is a projective model $\mathcal{X}$ for $X$ over $A$ and a model $\mathcal{X}\to \mathcal{Y}'$ for $X\to Y'$ whose geometric fibres are groupless.
+In particular, the fibres of $\mathcal{X}\to \mathcal{Y}'$ do not contain rational curves.
+Therefore, as the geometric fibres of $\mathcal{Y}'\to \Spec A$ do not contain rational curves, we conclude that the geometric fibres of $\mathcal{X}\to \Spec A$ do not contain rational curves.
+This implies that the model $\mathcal{X}$ is pure over $A$ (Remark \ref{remark:pp}). \end{proof}